Who can we trust? LLM-as-a-jury for Comparative Assessment: Comparative Assessment

 One natural solution is to calibrate each judge independently, for example, using temperature scaling before aggregation.
 However, estimating an optimal temperature for each judge requires labelled data and incurs additional computational cost, making this approach impractical in many reference-free evaluation settings.

 We propose an alternative solution that integrates reliability modelling directly into the aggregation process.
-Specifically, we extend the \textit{soft BT} model by introducing a judge-specific discrimination parameter $\sigma_k$ for each judge $k$:
+Specifically, we extend the \emph{soft BT} model (Eq.~\eqref{eq:soft_bt}) by introducing a judge-specific discriminator $\sigma_k$ for each judge $k$:

 where $\sigma_k$ controls how sensitive judge $k$'s probabilities are to underlying skill differences.
 Smaller values correspond to more discriminative and internally consistent judges, while larger values indicate noisier or less reliable probability estimates.
-The parameters $\{s_i\}$ and $\{\sigma_k\}$ are learned jointly by maximising the likelihood over all judges and comparisons, without access to human labels.
-We denote this model as \textit{\textbf{BT-$\sigma$}}.
-The discriminator $\sigma_k$ is closely related to temperature scaling.
+The parameters $\{s_i\}$ and $\{\sigma_k\}$ are learned jointly by maximising the likelihood over all judges and comparisons, without human labels.
+We denote this model as \emph{\textbf{BT-$\sigma$}}.

+The discrimination parameter $\sigma_k$ is closely related to temperature scaling.
 For a fixed judge, it rescales the effective margin between items in the same way a temperature rescales logits.
 The key distinction is that temperature scaling operates on raw model outputs and requires labelled data, whereas $\sigma_k$ is learned from pairwise comparisons alone without access to human annotations.
-In this sense, \textit{BT-$\sigma$} can be viewed as an unsupervised, comparative analogue of calibration.
-Importantly, this discriminator is meaningful only in the multi-judge, soft-comparison setting.
-In a single-judge or hard-decision BT model setting, a global scaling factor $\sigma_k$ can be absorbed into the item skills and is therefore uninformative.
+In this sense, \emph{BT-$\sigma$} can be viewed as an unsupervised, comparative analogue of calibration.
+This equivalence holds when the judge's probabilities are perfectly consistent with the BT model, i.e. $p_{ij} = \sigma( s_i - s_j)$; under inconsistency the two approaches diverge, as temperature scaling adjusts probability magnitudes against human labels whereas $\sigma_k$ absorbs structural inconsistency directly during ranking inference.
+Importantly, this $\sigma_k$ is meaningful only in the multi-judge, soft-comparison setting.
+In single-judge or hard BT models, a global scaling factor $\sigma_k$ can be absorbed into the item skills and becomes uninformative.
 When modelling soft probabilities from multiple judges, however, relative differences in $\sigma_k$ across judges provide a meaningful signal of judge reliability.
-Item skills $\{s_i\}$ and judge-specific discriminators $\{\sigma_k\}$ are learned jointly by maximising the likelihood over all judges and comparisons.